-It seems like everyone is encouraging people onto bikes instead of into cars, for various reasons – cycling burns calories, reduces pollution and can make commuting much cheaper for those who live in cities.
+It seems like everyone is encouraging people onto bikes instead of into cars, for various reasons – it burns calories, reduces pollution and can make commuting much cheaper for those who live in cities.

 Unfortunately, cycling on Britain’s roads can also be incredibly dangerous.
-Statistics show that more than 16,000 people are hurt in cycle accidents each year, with almost 2,300 suffering serious injuries and 146 dying as a result.
-However, the true number of cycling casualties is likely to be a lot higher, as it is thought that between 60% and 90% of bicycle accidents on the UK’s roads are not reported.
+Statistics show that more than 16,000 people are hurt in accidents each year, with almost 2,300 suffering serious injuries and 146 dying as a result.
+However, the true number of casualties is likely to be a lot higher, as it is thought that between 60% and 90% of bicycle accidents on the UK’s roads are not reported.

 Cyclists are particularly vulnerable to injury on the roads and those who are hurt by the negligence of other drivers could be entitled to claim compensation for their injuries and suffering.